flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 If possible, create distance, but only if it's safe to do so.
 Especially when **chemicals** are involved.
 Chemical/gas attacks may seep into all buildings within seconds to minutes, even sealed and high-rise ones, so creating distance fast is a lifesaving opportunity.
 If a serious chemical spill happens nearby, creating distance with a vehicle might be a good idea.
 Clouds drift slowly, can take minutes to hours.

+A building does NOT automatically protect you against chemical gasses/weapons.

 ---

 ### 3. Capture / Kidnapping – Survival Strategies